 To read Part 1 of this story about the Gaspee Affair, click here.

 Early in the morning of June 10, 1772, some of Rhode Island’s most prominent citizens rowed out to the hated revenue schooner HMS Gaspee.
 It had run aground in Narragansett Bay near Warwick, R.I.
 The raiders intended to capture her crew.

 They hadn’t planned on 18-year-old Joseph Bucklin taking a shot at the Gaspee’s commander, Lt.
 William Dudingston, as their longboats approached the ship.

 Their attack on a British military vessel would be considered treason and an act of war.
-A Royal Commission of Inquiry would investigate, and the Gaspee raiders would potentially be tried in England.
+A Royal Commission of Inquiry would investigate, and the Gaspee raiders could potentially go on trial in England.
 But silence surrounded the capture and burning of the Gaspee, and the raiders went unpunished.
-The prospect that they could be tried and hanged in England set in motion the events that led to the American Revolution.
+But the prospect that they could be tried and hanged in England helped set in motion the events that led to the American Revolution.

 Many Rhode Islanders celebrate Joseph Bucklin’s shot as the first shot of the Revolution.

 As Dudingston lay bleeding on the deck, more than 100 Sons of Liberty swarmed over the vessel and overtook the crew.
 Dudingston, thinking himself mortally wounded, surrendered the ship.
 The Gaspee raiders took the crewmen captive, tying their hands.

 They took Dudingston below deck, and John Brown told John Mawney to attend to him.
 Mawney, a wealthy young doctor, found Dudingston lying under a white blanket, blood spurting from his femoral artery.
 Bucklin had shot him in the left arm and the groin, five inches below his naval.

 Mawney began to tear his shirt to make bandages, but Dudingston told him not to.
 He had linen in the trunk, he said.
 With Bucklin’s help, Mawney stanched the bleeding from Dudingston’s femoral artery, saving his life.
 The raiders carried Dudingston out of the cabin and took him ashore.
 He survived to continue his naval career and died a rich man in Scotland.

 Loaded Into Longboats